 The complaints that fall in the category of high-on-priority can either be a complaint that points any sort of discrimination / violates any legalities or a complaint that could blemish the brand reputation such that the entire bottom line gets affected.

-So, you must have a well-defined complaint policy for your organization to ensure that every member of your complaint handling team follows a standardized process.
+So, you must have a well-defined complaint policy for your organisation to ensure that every member of your complaint handling team follows a standardised process.
 It will help avoid more damage to the image of the brand and your ability to do your business.